-Associate Chief Justice Ron D. Parraguirre
+Chief Justice Ron D. Parraguirre

 Contributions, Expenses and Financial Disclosure Reports:

-Justice Parraguirre graduated from the University of San Diego School of Law.
+Chief Justice Parraguirre graduated from the University of San Diego School of Law.
 After law school, he went to work in Washington, D.C. for then U.S. Senator Paul Laxalt and soon became counsel to the Senate Judiciary Committee, subcommittee on criminal law.
-Justice Parraguirre returned to Nevada two years later to join his father in private practice.
+Chief Justice Parraguirre returned to Nevada two years later to join his father in private practice.
 He became managing partner and took over the practice when Paul Parraguirre was appointed to the District Court bench.
-Justice Parraguirre’s judicial career began in 1991 when he won a seat on the Las Vegas Municipal Court.
-He was re-elected twice and served until Governor Kenny Guinn appointed him in 1999 to a seat at the Eighth Judicial District Court.
-Throughout his tenure on the bench, Justice Parraguirre has received, and maintained, some of the highest ratings in judicial performance evaluations.
+Chief Justice Parraguirre’s judicial career began in 1991 when he won a seat on the Las Vegas Municipal Court.
+He was reelected twice and served until Governor Kenny Guinn appointed him in 1999 to a seat on the Eighth Judicial District Court.
+Throughout his tenure on the bench, Chief Justice Parraguirre has received, and maintained, some of the highest ratings in judicial performance evaluations.